Skip nav to main content.

 The CFPB’s Regulation F is a debt collection law that applies to debt collectors using the same definition that the Fair Debt Collection Practices Act used.
 These organizations are defined as collection agencies, debt buyers, collection law firms, and loan servicers.
 If these business models apply to you, you need to be fully compliant with Reg F’s new rules.

 So, understanding the new rules is important to your business, because if you’re in noncompliance, your agency can be hit with substantial fines.
 To avoid these substantial penalties, agencies should seek out and take advantage of compliance software that allows the ability to set intuitive rules, includes list management services, supplies natural language compliance and analytics to minimize your exposure to the risk of non-compliance to debt law.
-Agencies should also take steps to begin training implementation for their agents and call centers now so they are prepared for how they can communicate with debtors.
+Agencies should also take steps to begin training implementation for their agents and contact centers now so they are prepared for how they can communicate with debtors.

 Who does Regulation F apply to?